Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Categorical Actions and Multiplicities in Complex Rank Category

 \subsection{Categorical Type A Action and MFTPCs}

-The endofunctors $F,E \in \End(\fg_{\bt}\modcat)$ given by of restrict to endofunctors of $\extots$.
+Observe that the endofunctors of $\fg_{\bt}\modcat$ restrict to endofunctors of $\extots$.
 Thus, the general construction given in Example \ref{ex:categorical_type_a_glX} yields a categorical type A action $(E,F,x,\tau)$ on $\extots$, where the natural transformation $x \in \End(F)$ is given by the action of the tensor Casimir (see Example \ref{ex:categorical_type_a_glX} for the definition), and $\tau \in \End(F^2)$ comes from the symmetric braiding.